emjose/kboard/README.md

     - The "caps lock" key on your **physical keyboard** may need to be pressed twice to sync with the virtual keyboard.

+- **Speech Recognition**

-- For speech recognition, enable your computer microphone and press the microphone key on the virtual keyboard.
-Speak clearly and your speech will be transcribed in the input area.
+    - Enable your computer's microphone and press the microphone key on the **virtual keyboard**.

+    - Speak clearly and your speech will be transcribed in the input area.

 #